openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 So the typical kernel takes input and output memory pointers as runtime arguments.
 In our example, input memory pointers are passed to the kernel in general-purpose registers (note the `GPR` label on the arrow to `Load`).
 At first, a small portion of data is loaded from this location into a vector register (or several registers), which is designated by the `Load` box and `VR` label on the picture.
-Then the kernel performs all the necessary manipulations with the registers (the `Op1 instructions` box) and places the result in another vector register.
+Then the kernel performs all the necessary manipulations with the registers (the `Op instructions` box) and places the result in another vector register.
 This result should then be written to memory using the provided output memory pointer (the `Store` box).
 Note that each vector register can contain only a tiny amount of data (16 32 bit floats on modern processors, for example), so the described loop should be repeated many times.
 Also keep in mind that we need to increment `GPRs` after every iteration to account for the processed data entries.